Pollinator-Commons/project_template/README.md

 - Use inline comments to clarify specific lines of code where needed.
 - Keep comments concise but descriptive.

-### File, Function, and Variable Naming - Insert more information on file and variable naming standards
+### File, Function, and Variable Naming
 - Use meaningful names that clearly describe the purpose of the function or variable.
 - Follow a consistent naming convention (e.g., `camelCase`, `snake_case`) throughout your scripts.

-### Script Organization - Insert more information on when to use multiple scripts or files
+### Script Organization
 - Organize scripts into sections using clear comments (e.g., `### Data Cleaning`, `### Data Analysis`).
 - Consider separating large scripts into smaller, modular functions or scripts based on functionality.

-### Code Formatting (Style Guide) - Insert more information for using the `lintr` and `styler` packages
+### Code Formatting (Style Guide)
-- Maintain consistent indentation (e.g., 2 spaces or 4 spaces per indent).
+- A style guide is a set of standards for the formatting of information, consistency of this creates a shared understanding within and across files and projects.
+- A commonly used style guide in the R community is the `tidyverse style guide`, which outlines clear conventions for writing clean, consistent, and readable code that fits naturally with the tidyverse ecosystem.
+- Packages that support code maintenance and consistent style adherence include:
-- Ensure there’s a consistent style for brackets, spaces, and operators.
+  - `styler`: Automatically formats R code according to a consistent style guide to improve readability and maintainability.
+  - `lintr`: Analyzes R code to detect potential issues, enforce coding standards, and suggest improvements.
+- A `lintr` and `styler` tutorial, called `style_guide_tutorial.rmd` can be found in the `scripts/utilities/` directory, showing the utility of these packages.

-### Documentation Tools - More information needed here
+### Documentation Tools
 - Use R Markdown or similar tools for documenting analyses that require detailed explanations and results.

 ### Managing Dependencies with `packages.R`